afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 As you can see, we set the "currentAnimal" value by force when initializing the Store so that we can have something rendered in the view at launch.
 This is useful if, for example, we were loading the data from disk or a database.

-However, don't recommend modifying the State directly, even on initialization, as it breaks the Data flow of the app.
+However, I don't recommend modifying the State directly, even on initialization, as it breaks the Data flow of the app.
 Use this only when there is no other choice.

-We will then, create an initializer that simply dispatches the getAnimal Action, as follows:
+To fix this, let's create an initializer that simply dispatches the getAnimal Action, as follows:

 #### ContentView.swift
 ```swift